ramp4-pcar4/ramp4-pcar4/docs/app/datatable.md

 ### Show/Hide Columns
 A dropdown menu located in the upper right corner of the datatable, labeled `Columns`.
 This allows the user to hide unwanted columns from the table.
 Columns that are visible have a checkmark displayed beside them.

+### Clear Search and Filters
+A button located in the upper right corner of the datatable.
+This clears the global search and removes all filters currently applied to the columns.

+### Apply Filters to Map
+A control located in the upper right corner of the datatable, within the `More` dropdown menu.
+When this control is enabled, features on the map are in sync with filtered features on the datatable.

 ### Show/Hide Column Filters
-A button located in the upper right corner of the datatable, labeled `Filters`.
+A control located in the upper right corner of the datatable, within the `More` dropdown menu.
 Pressing this button toggles the [column filters](#Column-Filters) on and off.
 **Note**: turning the column filter display off will not remove any column filters currently applied to the table.

 ### Toggle Extent Filter
-A button located in the upper right corner of the datatable.
+A control located in the upper right corner of the datatable, within the `More` dropdown menu.
 When enabled, the table only displays features within the current extent.

-### Clear Search and Filters
-A button located in the upper right corner of the datatable.
-This clears the global search and removes all filters currently applied to the columns.

 ### Re-Order Columns
 Each column in the table has a pair of buttons beside it, labeled `<` and `>`.
 Pressing either of these buttons will shift the column to the left or right, respectively.
 You cannot move the rightmost column to the right, or the leftmost column to the left.